OkparaOkechukwu/atomchain/README.md

 # atomchain
-Welcome to Atomchain,
-developed without the mistakes of blockchain.
+Welcome to Atomchain, a.k.a Atomsphere, developed without the mistakes of blockchain.

 Stable.
 Secure.
 Solid.
-Distributied.
+Distributed.
 Decentralized.
 Dogged.

 Read the latest whitepapers:
 atomchain.okpara.net